-- If a specific part is found, the search will redirect a user to the product page.
+- If a specific part found, the search will redirect a user to the product page.

-- In case of finding a partial match, a list of results that partially meet the criteria is displayed.
+- In the case of finding a partial match, a list of results that partially meet the criteria displayed.

-- If the product is not found, the user is asked to leave our a request.
+- If the product not found, the user is asked to leave our request.

 The search by the list of codes is a distinctive feature of the project.
 Wholesale buyers are, naturally, the most desired customers for our business.
-The most common scenario for processing a wholesale transaction is a request to see the cost of a number of parts specified by their codes and quantity of each part.
+The most common scenario for processing a bulk transaction is a request to see the cost of some parts specified by their codes and quantity of each piece.

 A “batch quote” function set was implemented for this case.
-Users have the ability to copy two columns from Excel sheet (part code and quantity) and paste the data into the search box.
+Users can copy two columns from the Excel sheet (part code and quantity) and paste the data into the search box.

 Parts you find can be added to cart or ordered immediately.
 In other words, the wholesale buyer has the opportunity to work with two carts at the same time.
 Search results can be edited similarly to the list of products in the cart: you can add or delete an item to/from the search list.

-The system is advisable for many wholesale and b2b services, whose customers are familiar with their products and primarily execute search by id codes or other key characteristics.
+The system is advisable for many b2b services, whose customers are familiar with their products and primarily execute a search by id codes or other vital characteristics.

 Calculating international delivery costs

-Globalpartszone had a task to find buyers all over the world, in addition to the US market and calculating the costs of delivery to various countries was a quite complex task.
+Globalpartszone had a task to find buyers all over the world, in addition to the US market and deriving the delivery cost to various countries was a quite complicated task.

 As a result, Globalpartszone.com created a database on the costs of delivery to different countries depending on the shipping package weight: packages from 1 to 100 pounds for 229 countries.
-In case there’s no data for a country or a package weight, the system automatically updates the database once the missing data is acquired.
-The database is updated constantly, automatically, in real time.
+In case there’s no data for a country or a package weight, the system automatically updates the database once the missing information is acquired.
+The database is continuously updated, automatically, in real time.

-User’s region is also determined by IP-address to make it possible to correctly estimate the cost of delivery to a specific region without users’ participation.
+The user’s region is also determined by IP-address to make it possible to correctly estimate the cost of delivery to a specific area without users’ participation.

 Various payment options are accommodated by the function of generating invoice templates that can be sent by email or printed via a printer.
 These templates automatically fill in the data already provided by users during the checkout.

-PayPal was chosen as an online option most popular and familiar to our target customers.
+PayPal was chosen as a payment gateway most popular and familiar to our target customers.
 PayPal service perfectly meets all the criteria for order prepayment.

 PayPal is widely spread in the United States and neighboring countries.
-Users really trust this service, which allows you to easily receive an advance payment.
-In case of disputable issues the service provides a reasonable arbitration.
+Users trust this service, which allows you to receive an advance payment easily.
+In the case of disputable issues, the service provides a reasonable arbitration.

-The service API is used for data transfer, which provides more freedom on how to interact with the payment system.
-After an order is placed in the internal accounting system, the “Payment pending” status is assigned to it.
+The service API utilized for data transfer.
+That provides more freedom on how to interact with the payment system.
+As soon as the order placed in the internal accounting system, the “Payment pending” status assigned to it.
 The system sends order data to PayPal through a specially generated form.

-After the actual payment is done, PayPal sends an IPN (Instant Payment Notification) request to the website, the CRM system confirms its receipt and changes the order status to “Paid”.
-Also, with the help of IPN-requests from PayPal, an order status changes automatically — whether the payment was canceled or money was returned to the client, because the product was unavailable.
+After the actual payment processing, PayPal sends an IPN (Instant Payment Notification) request to the website, the CRM system confirms its receipt and changes the order status to “Paid.”
+Also, with the help of IPN-requests from PayPal, order status changes automatically — whether the payment canceled or money was returned to the client because the product was unavailable.

 Promotion of Globalpartszone.com

-The project was originally a start-up with fairly modest opportunities, thus no investment in advertising or other paid tools were planned.
+The project was originally a start-up with relatively modest opportunities; thus no investment in advertising or other paid tools were planned.
 The main focus was on product development, services automation and traffic growth due to search engines.

 The project team spent the next few months solving this problem in all possible ways, like: